Why Does Whey Protein Make Me Feel Nauseous? (Explained)

 Protein will not only help you to maintain muscle mass, but when combined with strength training, you can also experience muscle growth.

-Furthermore, you’ll typically need to eat at a calorie surplus in order to gain weight as well.
+Furthermore, you’ll typically need to eat at a calorie surplus in order to gain weight and increase muscle mass as well.

 So, it’s not uncommon for certain protein powder varieties to also include carbs and fats.